 Why the Location of Your Restaurant is So Important

-Know what your target market is in order to find the right location for your restaurant.
-If your target market is families, then you won’t want a downtown business location.
+In order to find the right location for your restaurant, you must know your target marget.
+If you plan on catering to families, you won’t want a downtown business location.
 If your target is foodies, then a small out of town location won't work either.
 When you know what your target market is, then you can study the demographics of your desired location to see if it will work for you.

 Once you have an awareness of who populates your desired location, including things like age range, education level, income level, and even the crime rate, then you can determine if this location will attract your target market.